The Wood Box Bat House

 It might be tempting to look for a nicely painted, frilly bat house to adorn your home, however, the most important thing will be attracting the bats.

-If you would like assistance installing your bat house, please contact us online to see how we might be able help.
+If you live in Cape Coral, Fort Myers, Boca Grande, Pine Island, Sanibel Captiva, or surrounding areas, and would like assistance installing your bat house, please contact us online to see how we might be able help.